 Tiji Festival Trek is of moderate difficulty grade.
 The ultimate elevation you will reach is 3840m, Lo-Manthang.
 So, this trek is suitable for trekkers with basic fitness and experience.

 The trek route of the Tiji Festival Trek starts and ends at Jomsom.
-You pass through settlements like Kagbeni, Syangbochen, Ghami, Tsarang, and hereafter Lo-Manthang.
+You pass through settlements like Kagbeni, Syangbochen, Ghami, Tsarang, and Lo-Manthang.
 While you return, you retrace your steps down to Jomsom again.